wikiselev/SC3-old/README.md

 gene2 1 2 3 4 5
 gene3 1 2 3 4 5

-The first row of the expression matrix should contain one fewer field than all other rows and separators should be either spaces or tabs.
-If separators are commas (,) and the file is in the proper csv format, then the extension of the file should be .csv.
+The first row of the expression matrix (with cell labels, e.g. cell1, cell2, etc.) should contain one fewer field than all other rows.
+Separators should be either spaces or tabs.
+If separators are commas (,) then the extension of the file must be .csv.

 ### 4. Running SC3